MicrosoftDocs/cpp-docs/docs/windows/overview-of-windows-programming-in-cpp.md

 In Windows 10, you can package your existing desktop application or COM object as a UWP app, and add UWP features such as touch, or call APIs from the modern Windows API set.
 You can also add a UWP app to a desktop solution in Visual Studio, and package them together in a single package and use Windows APIs to communicate between them.

 In Visual Studio 2017 version 15.4 and later, you can create a Windows Application Package Project to greatly simplify the work of packaging your existing desktop application.
-A few restrictions apply with respect to what registry calls or APIs your desktop application uses, but in many cases you can create alternate code paths to achieve similar functionality while running in an app package.
+A few restrictions apply to the registry calls or APIs your desktop application can use.
+However, in many cases you can create alternate code paths to achieve similar functionality while running in an app package.
 For more information, see [Desktop Bridge](/windows/uwp/porting/desktop-to-uwp-root).

 ## Games